jamii/imp/diary.md

 I expect views to be built from scratch each time, rather than incrementally updated, and I am using sorting instead of building data-structures for indexes.
 That means that I can just store each table as a single chunk of memory, which is ideal in terms of memory locality and reducing pressure on the allocator.

 Joining will be common and the most expensive operation is sorting and I expect tables to be highly normalised.
-Compression and row reconstruction both make sorting harder so a [column-store](https://en.wikipedia.org/wiki/Column-oriented_DBMS) is probably a bad idea.
+Compression and row reconstruction both make sorting harder so a [column store](https://en.wikipedia.org/wiki/Column-oriented_DBMS) is probably a bad idea.
 Row store it is.

 Handling variable-length data like strings is painful in most SQL databases.
 If it's stored inline in the table the user either has to pick a maximum length or the implementation has to give up fixed-size rows which breaks in-place sorting.
 Since most of the data in Imp will be from views we can also end up with many references to a given string, which would all be separate copies if they were stored inline.
 I'll just keep store a hash and a pointer instead and give up on memory locality for string comparisons.